 • Domestic Partner coverage included in gross income

 There are several types of insurance that are optional for reporting.

 Applicable Large Employers (employer with 50+ full time equivalent employees)

 Reporting requirements, using Form 1094-C and Form 1095-C, remain in effect.
 Additional reporting requirements, using Form 1095-B apply to employers with self-insured coverage, even if not an applicable large employer.

 Reporting of Fringe Benefits

-If you have any fringe benefits that you’ve given your employees in 2020, they need to be included on their W-2’s.
+If you have any fringe benefits that you’ve given your employees in 2023, they need to be included on their W-2’s.
 There are several items that qualify as fringe benefits.
-Below is a list of common items that you need to report, however this list in not all inclusive:
+Below is a list of common items that you need to report, however this list is not all inclusive:

-- Health Insurance premiums you paid on behalf of a 2% or greater shareholder if you are an S Corporation
+• Health Insurance premiums you paid on behalf of a greater than 2% shareholder if you are an S Corporation

 These are only a few of the items that need to be included on the W-2’s.